-- Before You Enable Redis Cache Support
+- Precautions Before Enable Redis Cache on WordPress

-- Activating Redis on the Cloudways Platform
+- How To Activate Redis on Cloudways Platform

-- Method 2: Using the W3TC Plugin
+- Method #2: By Using W3TC Plugin

-What Is Redis and How It Works?
+What Is Redis and How Does It Work?

 How Does Redis Interact with WordPress Cache Plugins?